Resources for Undocumented Students and Families

 - Immigrant Legal Resource Center — Working with and educating immigrants, community organizations, and the legal sector to help build a democratic society that values diversity and the rights of all people.

-- New Americans Campaign network - Call any of our partners for help with questions about the naturalization process or to find a citizenship application event in your area.
+- New Americans Campaign Network — Call any of our partners for help with questions about the naturalization process or to find a citizenship application event in your area.
 You can also use the toll-free hotlines:

-- English/Spanish (NALEO): 888-839-8682
+- English/Spanish (NALEO Educational Fund): 888-839-8682

 - Chinese (Asian Americans Advancing Justice-LA): 800-520-2356